sureshvenkatesan/jas_helm_install/README.md

 Platform "classic": 'xray'
 New HA QuorumQueues: 'xray_haq'
 ```
-So how to specify that the vhost is either '/' or 'xray_haq' as only these 2 are available in the  `load_definition.json` as per below command:
+So how to specify that the vhost is either '/' or 'xray_haq' as only these 2 are available in the  `load_definition.json` as per below command ? :
 ```
 kubectl get secret $MY_HELM_RELEASE-load-definition -n $MY_NAMESPACE -o json | jq -r '.data["load_definition.json"]' | base64 -d